joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: certutil.exe

 🚩 8.
-Scheduled Task Name
-Identify the name of the scheduled task created for persistence
+Scheduled Task Name: Identify the name of the scheduled task created for persistence

 ```kql
 DeviceProcessEvents